haskell-distributed/distributed-process/tutorials/ch1.md

 [Umbrella Project](https://github.com/haskell-distributed/cloud-haskell) and
 run `make` to obtain the complete set of source repositories for building Cloud Haskell.
-The additional makefiles bundled with the umbrella assume that you have a recent version of cabal-dev installed.
+The additional makefiles bundled with the umbrella assume that you have a recent version of cabal (with support for sandboxes) installed.

 ### Creating a node